BvChung/Groupcord/README.md

 ## Overview

 Groupcord is an group chat application that uses the [MERN](https://www.mongodb.com/mern-stack) stack.
-Real time chat messaging and group creation is implemented using [Socket.IO](https://socket.io/).
+Real time chat messaging and group creation/editing is implemented using [Socket.IO](https://socket.io/).

 ## Table of Contents